History's Toughest Heroes: The Ballad of Crazy Horse

 The white settlers called it Little Bighorn.

-Some of our women were picking teamsala, a prairie turnip up on the hill, and they heard a bugle.
-So they ran screaming to the lodge.
+Some of our women were picking teemsala, a prairie turnip up on the hill.

-The first rifle fire came from the south, killing women and children on the edge of the camp.
-Warriors scrambled for their gear and mounted their horses.
+Soldiers are coming the man who had ordered the attack was lieutenant colonel george armstrong custer a hero of the american civil war the first rifle fire came from the south killing women and children on the edge of the camp warriors scrambled for their gear and mounted their horses but there was one warrior who moved calmly through the panic.

-But there was one warrior who moved calmly through the panic.
 He was mysterious because the skin was lighter and the way his face was painted.

-This warrior placed a single hawk feather in his long hair, painted his body with white circles, and drew a lightning bolt on his face.
+This warrior placed a single hawk feather in his long hair, painted his body with white circles and drew a lightning bolt on his face.

-He spread dirt all over his horse's back, positioned a stone behind his ear, and mounted it.
+He spread dirt all over his horse's back, positioned a stone behind his ear and mounted it.

-When the word got out that this guy was about to enter the battle, the confidence of all the other Lakota warriors soared.
+When the word got out that this guy was about to enter the battle, The confidence of all the other Lakota warriors soared.

 He was a legend.